capcom6/sms-gateway/web/mkdocs/docs/getting-started/index.md

 # Getting Started

-The Android SMS Gateway can operate in three distinct modes, all using the same API:
+The Android SMS Gateway can operate in three distinct modes, all utilizing the same API:

-1. [**Local Server**](./local-server.md): Operate entirely within your local network by running the server directly on your Android device.
-This is perfect for a quick setup and use where Internet access isn't necessary.
-For remote access, you may need to adjust your network settings and consider additional security measures.
+1. [**Local Server**](./local-server.md): Operate entirely within your local network by running the server on your Android device.
+This mode is perfect for quick setups with no need for Internet access.
+For remote access, you may need to configure your network settings and implement additional security measures.
-2. [**Public Cloud Server**](./public-cloud-server.md): Connect easily via the Internet using our public server at `sms.capcom.me`.
-Messages are routed through this server to your devices, which simplifies the setup without the need for network adjustments.
-This is suitable for non-sensitive data only — for more secure communication, please check out the [end-to-end encryption section](../privacy/encryption.md).
+2. [**Public Cloud Server**](./public-cloud-server.md): Easily connect via the Internet using the public server at `sms.capcom.me`.
+Messages are routed through this server to your devices, simplifying the setup without requiring network adjustments.
+This mode is suitable for non-sensitive data only.
+For more secure communication, please refer to the [end-to-end encryption section](../privacy/encryption.md).
 3. [**Private Server**](./private-server.md): Deploy your own server instance and connect your Android devices to ensure maximum privacy.
-We won't have access to your message content, making this the preferred option for sensitive communication.
-However, it requires setting up and maintaining your own infrastructure, which includes a database and server application.
+We will not have access to your message content, making this the preferred option for sensitive communication.
+However, this option requires setting up and maintaining your own infrastructure, including a database and server application.

-For any of these modes, you'll first need to install the Android SMS Gateway app on your device as described in the [Installation](../installation.md) section.
+To begin with any of these modes, you must first install the Android SMS Gateway app on your device, as described in the [Installation](../installation.md) section.

-For more information on how to use the API, please refer to the [API](../api.md) section.
+For more details on how to use the API, please consult the [API](../api.md) section.

+## Building Your Own Gateway

+Building your own gateway is an option that allows you to create an independent infrastructure without any connection to the public server at `sms.capcom.me`.
+In most cases, this is not necessary, and you can use the [Private Server](./private-server.md) mode with all of its privacy features.
+However, if you require full control, please see [Custom Gateway Setup](./custom-gateway.md) section.